All Episodes

 You try whatever you want.

-I don't have me personally, I wouldn't do it.
+I wouldn't do it.

-You wouldn't look good as a as a as an African American.
+You wouldn't look good as an African-American.

 Exactly, dude.

-So even if I went like blackface or black full body, because I I would most likely just go black chest.
+So even if I went like blackface or black full body, because I would most likely just go black chest.

 Right.

-And I would keep the face right, but I got a lot of skin tags and moles and stuff, so it wouldn't look right.
+And I would keep the face right, but I got a lot of skin tags and moles and stuff.

-But I think every in the name of comedy, I say give it a try.
+But I think every, in the name of comedy, I say give it a try.

 Yeah.